-- Note 3 b) (ii) Estimates of accrued contributions - Note 3 b) (vi) Reserve estimation for retakaful agreements - Note 3 b) (viii) Assessment of adequacy of liability arising from retakaful agreements - Note 3 e) Estimates of useful lives and residual values of furniture and equipment - Note 3 m) Impairment of financial and non-financial assets e) New standards, amendments and interpretations effective from 1 January 2022 f) New standards issued but deferred by AAOIFI
+- Note 3 b) (ii) Estimates of accrued contributions - Note 3 b) (vi) Reserve estimation for retakaful agreements - Note 3 b) (viii) Assessment of adequacy of liability arising from retakaful agreements - Note 3 e) Estimates of useful lives and residual values of furniture and equipment - Note 3 m) Impairment of financial and non-financial assets e) New standards, amendments and interpretations effective from 1 January 2023

-There are no new accounting standards or interpretations that are effective for the first time for financial years beginning on or after 1 January 2022 which have material impact on the Company.
+There are following AAOIFI accounting standards or interpretations that are effective for the first time for financial years beginning on or after 1 January 2023.
+These standards has no significant impact on financial statements of the Company.